ryanatkn/gro/src/docs/unbundledDevelopment.md

 - Snowpack is focused on frontend websites, while Gro is designed for servers and libraries alongside frontends.
+- Snowpack compiles files on demand when requested by the browser.
+  In contrast, Gro compiles files on startup and has no implicit dependency on web requests.
+  This is a complex set of tradeoffs - for large projects, Snowpack has a significant edge along dimensions like startup time.
+  Gro's design makes sense for the needs of Node libraries and servers, but it can be improved.
+  There are plans for Gro to support lazy compilation and other scale-friendly features, and its caching system already speeds up heavy workloads, The limitation that forces eager loading will likely be fixed before Gro reaches 1.0, but Gro's DX will probably always be more complex than Snowpack's.
 - Snowpack is designed to be mostly agnostic to your technology choices and supports a wide plugin ecosystem to cater to many choices.
   Gro's goal is to provide an opinionated batteries-included experience